pdimens/bio-bin/README.md

 A specialized (but editable!) python script that takes RAD sequences with UMI elements, checking for PCR duplicates, removing them, and outputting filtered sequences ready for `dDocent` input.

 ### lepmap2allmaps ![alt_text](https://img.shields.io/badge/language-python3-green.svg)
-Takes `lepmap3` ordered marker linkage group files (using module `OrderMarkers2`) and converts them into `ALLMAPS` input format.
+Takes `lepmap3` ordered marker linkage group files (using module `OrderMarkers2`) and converts them into `ALLMAPS` input format with the help of your contig name/positions courtesy of `vcftools` or a clever `grep` command.
 Can be used on either regular or sex-averaged maps.

 ### punzip ![alt_text](https://img.shields.io/badge/language-bash-lightgrey.svg)
 Parallelized unzipping of .gz files from one directory into another.
 Can do an entire directory, or only files containing something specific in their name, such as `lobster`, `_R1_`, `britneyspears`, etc.